open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_runtime.md

 #### 1. Implement a new hook

 MMEngine provides many useful [hooks](https://mmengine.readthedocs.io/en/latest/tutorials/hook.html), but there are some occasions when the users might need to implement a new hook.
 MMDetection3D supports customized hooks in training based on MMEngine after v1.1.0rc0.
 Thus the users could implement a hook directly in mmdet3d or their mmdet3d-based codebases and use the hook by only modifying the config in training.
-Here we given an example of creating a new hook in mmdet3d and using it in training.
+Here we give an example of creating a new hook in mmdet3d and using it in training.

 ```python
 from mmengine.hooks import Hook